Parquery/icontract/README.rst

 impossible to verify in a postcondition that the list supplied as an argument was appended an element since the postcondition only sees the argument value as-is after the function invocation.

-In order to verify the state transitions, the postcondition needs the "old" argument value (before the invocation) as well as the current argument value (after the invocation). ``icontract.snapshot`` decorator instructs the checker to take snapshots of the argument values before the function call which are then supplied as ``OLD`` argument to the postcondition function.
+In order to verify the state transitions, the postcondition needs the "old" state of the argument values (*i.e.* prior to the invocation of the function) as well as the current values (after the invocation).
+``icontract.snapshot`` decorator instructs the checker to take snapshots of the argument values before the function call which are then supplied as ``OLD`` argument to the postcondition function.

-``icontract.snapshot`` takes a capture function which accepts a single argument of the function (or none).
-The name of the argument corresponds to the property of ``OLD`` object passed to the postcondition.
-You can also rename the property in ``OLD`` by supplying a ``name`` argument to ``icontract.snapshot``.
+``icontract.snapshot`` takes a capture function which accepts none, one or more arguments of the function.
+You set the name of the property in ``OLD`` as ``name`` argument to ``icontract.snapshot``.
+If there is a single argument passed to the the capture function, the name of the ``OLD`` property can be omitted and equals the name of the argument.

 Here is an example that uses snapshots to check that a value was appended to the list: